Understanding Software Maintenance in Software Engineering

 Corrective Software Maintenance

-This process of identifying and resolving flaws, errors, or problems that are found in software that is regularly used.
-This kind of maintenance fixes issues that users have reported or that testing and monitoring have found, to get the product back to working as intended.
-Reliability of software operation is ensured, and downtime is minimized with corrective maintenance.
+This activity of detecting and fixing faults, bugs, or issues that are discovered in software that is being used continuously.
+This type of maintenance repairs problems that have been reported by users.
+Or detected by testing and monitoring, to return the product to operating as designed.
+Software operation reliability is maintained, and downtime is reduced with corrective maintenance.

 Key Activities: